 - Lead Conversion Rate

 Having a clear goal in mind for your campaign will help you decide how to judge its performance.
-Are you trying to:
+In your direct mail monitoring ask yourself, What are you trying to do:

 - Increase brand awareness?

 - Increase the number of sales or increase the total amount sold?

 - Increase the revenue per sale?

 Are you still wasting direct mail dollars by “spraying and praying”?

 Find out how data segmentation, personalization, and calls to action can improve your ROI with this free ebook.

 The use of marketing metrics will help you determine how successful you have been in achieving your goal.
 One of the most frequently used tools is response rate –the number of targets who took the next step in the journey.
 Here are 7 ways you can track your response rate: